Manual vs automatic reviews

 13:16 ADO Pilot re-reviews; the status check resets to pending, then resolves

-To turn off automatic reviews, set reviewOnPush: false at the scope you want to affect.
+To stop reviews on push, set reviewOnPush: false at the scope you want to affect.
+ADO Pilot will still review when the PR is first created.

 Manual reviews